Texas A&M University - Corpus Christi: Marine Biology Program

 MS student

-Sophia graduated with her MS this past summer and began a new job in July 2020 working at Florida International University focusing on the Everglades.
-At TAMUCC, her thesis focused on the effects of freezing temperatures, maternal tree fertilization, and seedling soil fertilization on mangrove recruitment
+Sophia graduated with her MS began a new job in July 2020 working at Florida International University focusing on the Everglades.
+More recently, she has begun a new job at the Virginia LTER.
+At TAMUCC, her thesis focused on the effects of freezing temperatures, maternal tree fertilization, and seedling soil fertilization on mangrove recruitment.
+A publication from her research is listed.

 Jake Doty